eliezerfrocha/recyclerview-app/README.md

 # recyclerview-app
-Dominando a Recyclerview do Android
+Dominando a Recyclerview com XML no Android